pasgabriele/outdoor-alexa-th-sensor/README.md

 # outdoor-alexa-th-sensor

 This device is an outdoor battery powered temperature & humidity sensor compatible with Amazon Alexa.

 To permit Amazon Alexa integration is used the Sinric Pro service (https://sinric.pro).

 ## Features

-1. Battery powered
+* Battery powered
-2. Compatible with Amazon Alexa
+* Compatible with Amazon Alexa
-3. Configurable Deep Sleep time to save battery life
+* Configurable Deep Sleep time to save battery life

+## Requirements

+* Sinric Pro account

 ## Hardware